Yume Miru Kusuri: A Drug That Makes You Dream: Mizuki's path

 If the player follows this story arc, Kouhei begins a troubled relationship with the high school student council president, Mizuki Kirimiya.
 After going to Hong Kong, snorting cocaine and practicing strangulation sex with Mizuki, Kouhei returns to Japan, faces the consequences of his actions, and struggles to maintain his relationship with Mizuki.

 Mizuki's happy ending

 After a final night of passion, Mizuki disappears.
 Kouhei becomes the new head of the Student Council, and nobody but him seems to care about the former president.
 One day, Kouhei comes back home and finds Mizuki waiting for him, visibly pregnant.
 Disinherited by her family, but still rich and talented, she's adopted by Kouhei's parents.
 She moves to Kouhei's house and gives birth to their daughter.

 Mizuki's unhappy ending

 After a final night of passion, Mizuki disappears.
 Kouhei becomes the new head of the Student Council, and nobody but him seems to care about the former president.
 Kouhei even paid a private detective to look for her, but the results were unfortunate; Mizuki had died of pre-eclampsia, or pregnancy toxemia.
-She was buried alone, on a nameless grave, and thus erased from the collective memory.
+She was buried alone, in a nameless grave, and thus erased from the collective memory.